hellokaton/unsplash-mcp-server/README.md

 ## 📋 Overview

-Unsplash MCP Server provides a simple yet powerful interface to search and utilize Unsplash's vast collection of high-quality images through MicroCommand Protocol (MCP).
+Unsplash MCP Server provides a simple yet powerful interface to search and utilize Unsplash's vast collection of high-quality images through MCP.
 Perfect for developers looking to integrate Unsplash functionality into their applications or Cursor editor workflows.

 ## ✨ Features